cristidraghici/bandsintown/README.md

 ### Implement the second request (/artists/<artistName>/events)

 Using the model on the first request, we will next implement a request for getting the events.

+### Implement zod

+We will use Zod to implement a minimal validation for the responses from the API